 The minutes of the meeting reveal that in seeking to develop a clear and effective presentation of their findings for the sake of prosecuting war criminals, the researchers identified and refined research questions that would in fact continue to preoccupy Holocaust researchers in the future.
 They found, for example, that the mass slaughter of Jews only took place in Eastern Europe and that extermination camps were established only on Poland’s territory, rather than anywhere in Western Europe, but they disagreed over the underlying reasons.
 Some argued that the Germans refrained from committing mass slaughter in Western Europe because of concerns about the local population’s reaction, while others claimed that the deportation of Jews from Western to Eastern Europe resulted mainly from an interest in using some of the Jews for forced labor, which could only take place in Eastern Europe.
 Robinson and the Institute’s researchers also developed the glossary of terms they would use to define and describe the various Nazi actions against Jews.
 Towards this end, they concluded that the most appropriate way to describe Nazi crimes was by using their own terminology and concepts.
 Given the future involvement by the Institute’s researchers in the Nuremberg trials, and Robinson’s own contribution to these trials and later to the Eichmann trial, it is reasonable to conclude that the research practices established by the Institute’s researchers in 1944 shaped the future development of the historic and legal discourse surrounding the Holocaust.
 Thus, the future use of such terms as “the final solution” should also be seen in light of the Institute’s decision to use the Nazis’ own definitions to describe the events of World War ii in relation to Jews and in the context of the research activities of the Institute of Jewish Affairs in 1944.

 The importance of Robinson’s contribution to the Jewish memorialization of the Holocaust is evident in an exhibition on the fate of the Jews during the Holocaust that he initiated and directed.
 The exhibition was launched at the wjc wartime conference in Atlantic City in November 1944, after which it was shown throughout the United States.
 Robinson was responsible for the format, substance, and presentation of the exhibition, which was the first of its kind, preempting the creation of Holocaust museums and memorial centers in the United States.
-The exhibition was intended to combine a description of the day-to-day life of Jews under Nazi-occupied Europe with a presentation of the means by which the Nazis propagated their anti-Jewish ideology.
+The exhibition was intended to combine a description of the day-to-day life of Jews under Nazi-occupied Europe, with a presentation of the means by which the Nazis propagated their anti-Jewish ideology.
 In light of space limitations, it was decided that the exhibition would present only the most essential information about European Jewry before the Nazi rise to power in Germany, including the anti-Semitic trends in Europe in the Middle Ages and modern era.
 On the other hand, the exhibition would present as much information as possible about the Jewish resistance during the Holocaust and Jews who joined Allied forces.
 The exhibition’s displays and explanatory information were to be organized chronologically.